expelledboy/mem-leak-helpers/README.md

 > Utilities to assist you finding processes that are leaking memory on a running system

+There are two operations that are needed to find a memory leak:
+- Sampling the memory usage of all processes
+- Plotting the data

+The sample rate can be adjusted to suit your needs.
+For example, if you are looking for a leak that happens over a long period of time, you can set the sample rate to 30 minutes, or even daily.
+If you are looking for a leak that happens quickly, you can set the sample rate to 5 seconds.

 Here is a preview of the graph generated.

 ![Graph](./assets/mem_usage.png)